-To travel to Laos, you have many options depending on where you depart from, which parts of Laos you plan to arrive in, plus your personal budget and how you want to travel, by plane, train, road or water.
+To travel to Laos, you have many options depending on where you depart from, which parts of Laos you plan to arrive in, plus your personal budget and how you want to travel.

 If you search Lao flights online, put VTE, LPQ, ZVK or PKZ (Vientiane, Luang Prabang, Savannakhet or Pakse respectively) as your destination.
 There will be several options (routes) for you to choose from, some flights are via Bangkok and some via Hanoi.
 The Bangkok route is the most popular one.

-Although flying domestically (Bangkok-Udon Thani) then cross the border by land to Laos is cheaper, it takes at least 2 hours longer than a direct Bangkok-Vientiane flight, that's a trade off.
-Not to mention you having to check out your luggages and navigate to domestic terminal.
+Although it is cheaper this way, it takes a few hours longer than a direct Bangkok-Vientiane, Bangkok-Pakse or Bangkok-Luang Prabang flights, that's a trade off.
+Not to mention you having to check out your luggage and navigate to domestic terminal.

 It's finally possible to travel to Laos by train though this can be the shortest cross country train trip you ever have (the railway is only about 3km long).

 The first and only rail link across the Mekong from the Thai town of Nong Khai to Tha Naleng, some 13km away from Vientiane, opened in 2009.
 There are two shuttle services daily.
 Lao Visa on arrival is available at the train station.

 The shuttle trains are timed to connect with overnight trains to and from Bangkok, with around 90 (ninety) minutes buffer time at the Thai side of the border for buying tickets and immigration.

 Apart from this Thai-Lao train, there is not a train to/from other neighboring countries at the moment.
 Although a Lao-Chinese high-speed train is in service, it does not provide the cross country service as planed yet due to COVID-19 epidemic and the borders are still closed for tourists.